TheBarnakhil/hate-speech-reporting/README.md

 ## References

-Research on hate speech classification with few-shot classifiers, comparison of mdoels and prompting approaches
+Research on hate speech classification with few-shot classifiers, comparison of models and prompting approaches

 [Guo, Keyan, et al. "An investigation of large language models for real-world hate speech detection."
 2023 International Conference on Machine Learning and Applications (ICMLA).
 IEEE, 2023](https://ieeexplore.ieee.org/abstract/document/10459901).